TNolan01/tommy1/README.md

 - Easy site navigation.
 - Content laid out in a simple and clear way on both mobile and larger screens.
 - Self-explanatory icons where text is absent.
-- Abilty to purchase products.
+- Ability to purchase products.
 ​
 #### **Expectations**
 ​